Federico Gatti: Pro Patria and Frosinone

 Gatti had been close to a transfer move to Turin rivals Torino before Juventus entered the negotiations and bought him on 31 January 2022 in a four-and-a-half-year deal for a fee of €7.5 million plus €2.5 million in performance-related bonuses.
 After signing Gatti, Juventus promptly loaned him back to Frosinone for the rest of the season.
 Gatti finished the season with five goals scored in 36 matches in all competitions; he also received 13 yellow cards.
 He started matches 35 times and all of his appearances, except for the match against Ternana in which he was red-carded, were 90 minutes long.
 On 17 October, he received the Serie B Footballer of the Year award for the 2021–22 Serie B.

 Juventus

 Gatti made his Juventus and Serie A debut on 31 August 2022 against Spezia, winning 2–0.
 On 25 October, he made his Champions League debut in a 4–3 defeat against Benfica.
+On 13 April 2023, he scored his first goal for the team, in the first leg of the Europa League quarter-finals against Sporting CP, allowing his team win 1–0.